bacula-web/bacula-web/docs/source/04_contribute/development.rst

 Guidance for developers
 ========================

-Please find below some guidance for developers
+This section describe how you can contribute to Bacula-Web project development.

+**Usual workflow**

-   * First, please open a bug on `GitHub issues`_ (important for me to track changes in the code)
+   * Open a bug on `GitHub issues`_ (mandatory)
+   * Create a new fork of the project into your GitHub account
+   * Clone the forked master branch from your account `git clone git@github.com:<account-name>/bacula-web.git`
-   * clone the **develop** git branch and give it a useful name such as
+   * create a branch from the **master** branch and give it a name that follow conventional commit guideline
-      * bugfix-xxx to fix a bug
-      * feature-yyy for a new feature
+      * fix/fix-the-output
+      * feat/new-feature
+        `git checkout -b fix/fix-the-output`
+   * Once you're happy with your changes, make sure your code follow PSR-12 standard
+      * To check coding standard `vendor/bin/phpcs <path-to-changed-files>`
+      * To fix code if needed, run `vendor/bin/phpcbf <path-to-changed-files>`

    * do not create "huge" pull request, I do prefer as small as possible pull request
    * do not change the code indentation in your commit
    * I try to apply `PSR-12 coding style standard <https://www.php-fig.org/psr/psr-12/>`_, please sure your commit(s) uses the same standard